PaddlePaddle/PaddleOCR/deploy/cpp_infer/readme_en.md

 git checkout release/2.1
 ```

-* After entering the Paddle directory, the compilation method is as follows.
+* After entering the Paddle directory, the instructions to compile the paddle inference library are as follows.

 ```shell
 rm -rf build